LIKO-12/liko-12.github.io/docs/graphics/transformations.md

 ## `clip`

-Sets the region that the GPU can draw on.
+Set the region that can be drawn on.

 ### Enable clipping